 “Despite officers describing the gun as immediately visible to justify the detention, Mr. Banks was arrested for carrying a concealed weapon.
 You can’t have it both ways.
 It’s not a magic gun,” said his attorney, Deputy Public Defender Maria Lopez.

 During the two day trial, Banks testified that he felt comfortable carrying a handgun for protection because of his Army training and understanding of gun laws.
+He also said how he likes to purchase PA-10 rifles, but knew better not to carry them around, which is why he opted for a smaller gun such as a registered handgun.
 Even though firearms carried openly in belt holsters are not considered concealed according to California Penal Code, Banks testified that he took the already visible belt holster off his hip and placed it further up on the driver’s seat against the armrest to ensure his unloaded gun was completely visible as he drove.

 A sergeant and two officers from the San Francisco Police Department testified at the trial.
 Police also submitted photographs of Banks’ gun partially wedged into the corner of his seat.
 During cross examination by Lopez, however, the sergeant admitted that the photographs were taken after he had handled the gun and placed it in that position.